 2. Welcome to the NHK

 What makes Welcome to the NHK so painful to watch is the fact that most of it sounds like it’s coming from a grizzled veteran who’s seen it all.
 And indeed, that’s the story behind the novel, one of the most unrelentingly depressing works of semi-autobiographical fiction ever.
 Satou is a shut-in who spends all of the 22 episodes overcoming his debilitating social anxiety, with every success matched with an equal or greater failure.
-It’s impossible for the viewer not to see at least a part of themselves in Satou as he explores the world of internet porn, MMOs, and throws every piece of currency he has at useless anime paraphernalia.
-While it doesn’t exactly end on a positive note, its ending is nonetheless one of hope.
-You know that if Satou can surround himself with people that actually love and support him, he can overcome it.
-He can finally hold a steady job and find joy in life.
-It’s a damn shame that he likely never will move past being a hikkikomori in at least some form, but I’ve never hoped more for somebody’s recovery.
+It’s impossible for the viewer not to see at least a part of themselves in Satou as he explores the world of internet porn and MMOs, while throwing every piece of currency he has at useless anime paraphernalia.
+Buried deeply within each of his ventures is a profound sense of emptiness that he attempts, with no success, to fill.

 1. Aria the Natural